micahcowan/bobbin/README.md

 ### Bobbin's built-in debugger

 The debugger is currently only available from the `simple` interface, though availability in some form is planned for the `tty` interface as well.
-It is entered from `simple` by typing Ctrl-C twice in succession (**note:** doing this in the `tty` interface simply exits the emulator, at the moment).
+It is entered from `simple` by typing Ctrl-C twice in succession (**note:** doing this in the `tty` interface gives you a command interface, but not the full debugger interface).

 When you enter the debugger, you'll see a message like the following: